ADMBonny/Phase3_Project/README.md

 Technologies Used

-Python 3.8+: The core programming language used for developing this CLI application.
+Python 3.8+:

-SQLAlchemy: A SQL toolkit and Object-Relational Mapping (ORM) library for Python.
+SQLAlchemy:

-Alembic: A lightweight database migration tool for use with SQLAlchemy.
+Alembic:

-Click: A Python package for creating beautiful command line interfaces in a composable way.
+Click:

-SQLite: A C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
+SQLite:

 How to Use the CLI